Tengrom/Python_nmap/README.md

 1.	cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device.
 2. SMB_info_scanner.py - Discovery devices with open 445 and 139 ports and gathering OS and SMB protocols info.
 3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each discovered share.
 4. Nmap_vuln_scanner_ServiceNow.py - Discovery devices vulnerable for selected nmap script for example ms17_010 (Wannacry) and gathering SMB info about OS and domain .
 Script is checking if there is already open ticket for that host in ServiceNow if not, it will create new.
+If ticket is resolved but  vuln still exist on the host, script will reopen ticket.
 5. Nmap_Metasploit_Scanner_Vuln.py - Discovery devices using nmap and scaning them using Metasploit vulnerability scanner , if devices is vulnerable script will gather SMB info about OS and domain .
 List of vulnerable IP are recorded in Metasploit DB.
 6. Nmap_Metasploit_Scanner_Vuln_Threads.py – Very Quick and Fast  scanner to discovery devices by scanning of subnets or IPs from file and scanning them against vulns for example like CVE-2019-0708 "BlueKeep" using Metasploit modules .
 If devices is vulnerable script will gather SMB info about OS and domain .Script is using multiple threads to speed up scan .
 Lists of vulnerable devices are recorded in csv file .